echechelev/Echechelev/README.md

 Hi! 👋 I’m Evgeniy — QA Automation Engineer

-💼 5 years in IT: started in tech support → moved to QA
+💼 **5 years in IT**:
+Tech support → Manual QA → Test Automation

-🧪 3 years as Manual QA → now building test automation from scratch
+🧪 **3 years as a QA**,
-⚙️ Actively growing into SDET: architecture, infrastructure, quality as a mindset

-As the sole QA on the product, I:
+each one deepening my view of quality

+⚙️ Now building automation from the ground up:
-- Design e2e automation in Python (Selene)
+— designing a Python (Selene) framework
-- Make test reports team-friendly with Allure + business-level steps
-- Combine manual testing, systems thinking, and code
+— implementing Allure with business-readable steps
+— thinking like an SDET: infrastructure, scalability, reliability

-> “Quality starts with understanding the product — not with writing code.”
+> “Quality starts with understanding the product,
+> not with writing code”

+As the sole QA on the product, I blend:
+🔍 exploratory testing
+🧩 systems thinking
+💻 engineering discipline

-Looking for a team where automation is part of the culture, not an afterthought.
+Looking for a team where quality isn’t a gate — it’s part of the flow.
+Where automation isn’t “someday” — it’s the foundation of every release.

 ---